greycats/GCToolkit/README.md

 # GCToolkit

-project is abandoned. please consider using `pod Greycats`
+project is abandoned. please consider to use `pod Greycats`